Theopetra/theo-contracts/launchNotes.md

 #### Updating bonding rates

 The Discount Rate Return Bond (Drb) and Discount Rate Return Yield (Dyb) are initially set during `create`, and can subsequently be updated via `setDiscountRateBond` and `setDiscountRateYield`

+### PublicPreListBondDepository
+For switching from using WhitelistTheopetraBondDepository to PublicPreListBondDepository, the address of the PublicPreListBondDepository contract needs to be set (by the Governor) in the WethHelper contract, using the method `setPublicPreList`

+The `deposit` method of PublicPreListBondDepository includes a `signature` parameter.
+This parameter is included in order to keep the method's parameters the same as those for the `deposit` method in WhitelistTheopetraBondDepository.
+When switching over from the WhitelistTheopetraBondDepository to the PublicPreListBondDepository, any arbitrary signature can be used as an argument within the `deposit` method in the WethHelper contract (see also the test file WethHelper.test.ts for examples).

 ### StakingDistributor